The Medical Ethic

 - Dale Hartley, PhD, professor of psychology

 "What does it mean to care for the patient?
 How does an evolved consciousness about care translate for the patient and for the community?
 We don't ask these question often enough in medical settings.
 With all that is happening in the world, it is refreshing to find a physician who has studied philosophy and practiced medicine long term.
 Such an orientation can speak eloquently and meaningfully to the most fundamental aspects of the doctor-patient relationship, which is what Dr. Noblett does in this challenging meditation.
-This is a book like no other.
-It asks questions about the sacred relationship between doctor and patient and it suggests a few answers.
-It might provide a road map for decision makers of all kinds, not just doctors.
-What better way forward than to address suffering, as a physician can and must do?"
+This is a book like no other."

 - Carmella Santorelli, author of Myth of the Fireflies